kzrbill/sboh/README.md

 ## Backlog

++ Legacy SB support 1.1 - match signatures to legacy azure ib to adaptor, but underneath, use either latest port or legacy SB.
 + Socket.IO events subscripted to optionally monitor 'monitor' subscriptions
 + UI presentation using Freewall
 + Graph the message count over time.